 11. Travel and Sexual Health leaflet and other tools

-I've discussed information from the updated Chapter 3 of the Green Book over the past few months when teaching about the need for a stock management system - see page 24/25 from here.
-So I have created two Excel books - one for travel vaccines and one for vaccines in the National programme.
-For the travel vaccine portfolio I included ALL travel vaccines available and in March 2015 uploaded a new version that has quick links to the pages in an index to the right of the front page - thanks to Sam Howard creating this version!
-For the National programme I've listed them in order of administration according to age.
+I’ve discussed information from the updated Chapter 3 of the Green Book over the past few months when teaching about the need for a stock management system – see page 24/25 from here.
+So I have created two Excel books – one for travel vaccines and one for vaccines in the National programme.
+For the travel vaccine portfolio I included ALL travel vaccines available in August 2017 (thanks to Sam Howard for showing me the trick of hyperlinking the pages quickly on the right hand side!).
+For the National programme I’ve listed them in order of administration according to age.

 The information in this leaflet has been taken directly from the PHE Guidelines for malaria prevention in travellers from the UK, which was published online on 22.08.13 – see here.
 The leaflet information within the guideline document was available for users to copy and paste into their own leaflet, so I have simply provided this without you having to do the work!
 Emergency Standby Treatment is not utilised so often in a travel consultation in primary care so if this is something you know little of, please ensure you read the UK Malaria Guidelines thoroughly.

 I’ve made some bravery certificates to use when you’re vaccinating small children and created them so there is minimal writing to do when filling them out.
 There’s a selection to chose from, but please read this document – click on ‘Explanation of the different bravery certificates’ and then download the individual certificate you chose to use.
 As described in the document, they are: A B C D E F G H J K Have fun, I did making them!